 Pedestrian comfort and safety is a cornerstone of the City of Villages transportation/land use strategy.
 In Southeastern San Diego, the Orange Line Trolley stations at 25th Street and 32nd Street, and the many neighborhood scale commercial destinations within the community will contribute to increasingly vibrant pedestrian realms.
-There are deficiencies in the pedestrian environment that make mobility more challenging including freeway and ramp intersections, light rail/railroad alignment, Chollas Creek, high vehicular travel speeds, wide intersection crossings, lack of physical and landscape pedestrian buffers from moving vehicles, insufficient lighting, and missing sections of sidewalk and curb ramps.
+There are deficiencies in the pedestrian environment that make mobility more challenging including freeway and ramp intersections, the light rail/railroad right-of-way, Chollas Creek, high vehicular travel speeds, wide intersection crossings, lack of physical and landscape pedestrian buffers from moving vehicles, insufficient lighting, and missing sections of sidewalk and curb ramps.
 The Mobility Element seeks to address these where possible.

-Pedestrian routes in Southeastern San Diego have been classified based on definitions in the City's Pedestrian Master Plan and are shown in Figure 3-1.

-General Plan policies ME-A.1 through ME-A.9, as well as Table ME-1, Pedestrian Improvement Toolbox, and Table ME-2, Traffic Calming Toolbox, should be consulted for additional policies.
+Pedestrian routes in Southeastern San Diego have been classified based on definitions developed as part of the City's Pedestrian Master Plan effort, and are shown in Figure 3-1, and summarized in Table 3-2.
+General Plan policies ME-A.1 through ME-A.9, as well as Table ME-1 (Pedestrian Improvement Toolbox), and Table ME-2 (Traffic Calming Toolbox), should be consulted for additional policies.